Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 - Execution stage might require *multiple cycles*, depending on the operation type and latency.
 - Memory stage might require *multiple cycles* access time due to data cache misses.
 - *Out-of-order execution & out-of-order commit*(this introduces the possibility of *WAR & WAW* hazards).

+=== Scoreboard Implications
+There are multiple instructions in execution phase.
+Multiple execution units or pipelined execution units.
+No register renaming, so the Scoreboard must track the status of each instruction and its operands to avoid hazards.

+==== Solutions for `WAR`
+- Read registers only during Read Operands stage.
+- Stall write back until previous registers have been read.

+==== Solution for `WAW`:
+- Detect `WAW` hazard and stall issue of new instruction until previous instruction causing `WAW` completes.

+=== Scoreboard Scheme
+Any hazard detection and resolution is _*centralized*_ in the Scoreboard:
+- Every instruction goes through the Scoreboard, where a record of data dependences is constructed.
+- The Scoreboard then determines when the instruction can read its operand and begin execution (check for `RAW`)
+- If the Scoreboard decides the instruction cannot execute immediately, it monitors every change and decides when the instruction can execute.
+- The scoreboard controls when the instruction can write its result into destination register (check for `WAR` & `WAW`).

 === Scoreboard Pipeline stages